Indigenous Voice to Parliament referendum

 About this guide

-The purpose of this guide is to offer valuable resources to assist members of the Library community in actively participating in discussions concerning the Indigenous Voice to Parliament.
+The original purpose of this guide was to offer valuable resources to assist members of the Library community actively participating in discussions concerning the Indigenous Voice to Parliament.

-It aims to provide information about the Uluru Statement From The Heart and empower individuals to make well-informed decisions when voting in the imminent referendum.
+It aimed to provide timely information about the Uluru Statement From The Heart and to empower individuals to make well-informed decisions when voting in the referendum.

 Important Notice: